KristianSvanholm/pleb/readme.md

 Utilizes Powercap to access Intel RAPL.

 ### IMPORTANT

-Run the following command on your system once in order to use Intel RAPL without sudo.
-Running the program with sudo will not work correctly.
-The command will grant your user ownership of the Intel RAPL files
+You need to take ownership of the intel RAPL files for the program to work correctly.
+The ownership state of the files reset after each system reboot, so you'll run this command regularily.
-`sudo chown -R $USER /sys/class/powercap/intel-rapl`
+`sudo chown -R $USER /sys/class/powercap/intel-rapl/intel-rapl:0/`

 Might add support for AMD RAPL in the future :)